General Lutheran Church: Theological statement

 The denomination states that it is not an “Evangelical Catholic” community in the sense of having the desire to unite, either ecclesiastically or theologically, with the Roman Catholic church, or any of its positions stated in the Council of Trent and later councils.
 Rather the GLC professes to be a community that adheres to the generally accepted principles, dogmas, and doctrines of the Protestant faith within Christianity as stated in the Lutheran Confessions.

-The denomination bases its belief on universal salvation from Martin Luther's statement, "God forbid that I should limit the time of acquiring faith to the present life.
-In the depth of the Divine mercy, there may be an opportunity to win it in the future," and from the New Testament: "And when I am lifted up from the earth, I will draw everyone to myself" (John 12:32), "Everyone will see the salvation of God" (Luke 3:6), "Our hope is set on the living God, who is the savior of all people, especially those who believe" (1 Timothy 4:10), and "in Adam all die and in Christ all live" (Romans 5; 1 Corinthians 15).

 Polity

-The General Lutheran Church is a semi-congregationalist denomination headed by the general leadership, which consists of the dean, the deputy dean, and the provost of the Institute of Pastoral Ministry.
-The dean is the presiding officer, executive administrator, and spiritual leader of the denomination.
-The dean is invested with the responsibility of ensuring the purpose and mission of the General Lutheran Church are carried out and that the statement of faith and the general principles of the Christian faith are adhered to.
+The General Lutheran Church is a semi-congregationalist denomination headed by the general leadership, which consists of the Bishop, the General Dean, and the provost of the Institute of Pastoral Ministry.
+The Bishop is the presiding officer, executive administrator, and spiritual leader of the denomination.
+The Bishop is invested with the responsibility of ensuring the purpose and mission of the General Lutheran Church are carried out and that the statement of faith and the general principles of the Christian faith are adhered to.
 Responsibilities include overseeing and regulating issues related to the administrative, legislative, ministerial, evangelistic, educational, missionary, benevolent, and other interests of the denomination.
-The deputy dean is appointed by the dean and serves to assist, advise, and counsel the dean.
-The deputy dean has no decision-making powers.
+The General Dean is appointed by the dean and serves to assist, advise, and counsel the dean.
+The General Dean has no decision-making powers.
 All final decisions regarding polity and procedure belong exclusively to the dean.
 The national leadership exercises no control or authority over individual congregations or pastors and serves only in an advisory capacity.
 It assists pastors in crisis situations or by request.

 Pastoral training

-Martin Luther Institute of Pastoral Ministry offers free certificate courses in systematic theology, Lutheran history, pastoral counseling, biblical languages, pastoral theology, and the Lutheran confessions to meet the academic requirements for ordination as a General Lutheran minister.
+Martin Luther School of Bible and Theology offers free certificate courses in systematic theology, Lutheran history, pastoral counseling, biblical languages, pastoral theology, and the Lutheran confessions to meet the academic requirements for ordination as a General Lutheran minister.
 The courses are taught by qualified faculty who all hold degrees from institutions accredited by agencies recognized by the United States Department of Education or hold accredited status in their respective countries.
 The institute is a member of the Concordia Academic Theology Consortium, Intl., which is a partnership and collaboration effort among the following independent not for profit international institutions that deal in sharing credit-bearing theological courses and programs.